Founder & Executive Director

 We hope you agree and moreover, we hope you’ll help us continue to build lasting bridges across racial, religious, social, geographic and cultural lines, by supporting our efforts with your personal financial pledge.
 We need your help to sustain “good community” throughout Wisconsin, our nation and the world.

-Help Africasong celebrate, edify, educate and entertain audiences through it efforts to render inclusive and diverse programming.
+Help Africasong celebrate, edify, educate and entertain audiences through it efforts to render inclusive and diverse programming designed to illumine diverse cultures around the world as a means of reducing human hatred with the hope of securing increased understanding of those who are ‘different’.

 2016 Board Members